-McCullough Robertson Lawyers has performed certain work in relation to the Prospectus.
+Baker & McKenzie has performed certain legal work in relation to the Prospectus.
 An amount of approximately \$6,050 (including GST) has been paid or agreed to be paid in respect of these services.

-McCullough Robertson Lawyers has not undertaken due diligence in relation to the Westlawn Group or the Offer and has not verified any of the factual statements contained in this Prospectus.
+Baker & McKenzie has not undertaken due diligence in relation to the Westlawn Group or the Offer and has not verified any of the factual statements contained in this Prospectus.